 These are the Query letter descriptions that will hopefully get them published.

 I Choose You

-Confident and ambitious, Alan Davis left Dayton Nevada in 1876 for the bustling capital city of Sacramento California; ready to earn his fortune, become an important man and marry into a family worthy of such big dreams.
+Confident and ambitious, Alan Davis left Dayton Nevada in 1876 for the bustling capital city of Sacramento California.
+He’s ready to earn his fortune, become an important man and marry into a family worthy of such big dreams.

 Dorothy Cross has learned the hard way from uncaring, selfish parents that your love isn’t always returned and there’s nothing you can do to earn it.
 She is not interested in romance when it will only remind her how unlovable she is.
 Her attraction to the arrogant newcomer in her aunt’s boarding house is an unwelcome distraction.

 Young farmer John Moretti is on the way to his wedding, unaware that there is a difference between just being married, and being in love.
-This wedding has been his dream for years and he planned and worked for it with all of his steady, loving heart.
+This wedding has been the brightest dream in his steady, loving heart for years.
 What he doesn’t know is that his new wife Anne is sure that she had fallen in love already, and not with him.
 Her childhood crush is off to the big city and never coming back so she is settling for giving John was is left of her heart and hoping that will be enough.